 If on-chip binning is enabled, it is possible to define windows that do not align with the boundaries of the binned pixels.
-This means that one cannot use calibration frames taken with 1x1 binning (such as sky flats) to match the windowed data.
+This means that one cannot crop binned, full-frame calibrations (such as bias frames) to apply to the windowed data.
 If windows are not synchronised in this manner, the Sync button will be enabled.
 Clicking this will align the windows with the boundaries of binned pixels.